 The Auto Number Cameras feature numbers the currently connected Vicon cameras in ascending order, according to their position in the volume.
 You may want to do this after you calibrate your Vicon system, so that your cameras are logically numbered before you begin tracking.

 Automatic numbering starts with the camera that is furthest from the volume origin.
 The cameras are then numbered in a clockwise direction around the volume.
 If your cameras are positioned at different levels, the cameras in the level that contains the most cameras are numbered first.

 To automatically number Vicon cameras:

 - Ensure that the cameras are positioned as required, and that you have calibrated the cameras and set the volume origin.

 - To enable you to check the camera numbering for all cameras, on the System tab, ensure that you can see the list of Vicon cameras.

-- On the Camera Calibration tab, click Auto Number Cameras.
+- On the Camera Calibration tab, in the Auto Number Cameras section, click Auto Number Cameras.

 The cameras are automatically numbered in ascending order, according to their position in the volume.

 - In the volume, check that the cameras are now numbered as required.